 Navigating Hurricane Risks: Electrical Safety Protocols

 Given the series of devastating hurricanes that have occurred in 2024, it is more critical than ever for professionals in the electrical equipment reconditioning industry to focus on robust disaster preparedness and recovery strategies.
-Electrical hazards, such as equipment failure, fires, and electrocution, are heightened during these extreme weather events, particularly when dealing with reconditioned electrical systems.
+Electrical hazards, such as equipment failure, fires, and electrocution, are heightened during these extreme weather events.
 By implementing tailored safety protocols before, during, and after storms, professionals can ensure that both equipment and personnel remain safe, while also enhancing long-term resilience in the face of future disasters.

 1. Pre-Storm Preparations: